 Warren Fuller: Another experience I had was when I got out of Semack.
 Retired from real estate.
 A man wanted to buy some property I had listed South Euless.
 He told one the ladies that worked there, he wanted it.
 He said, "I wanted to buy it from Mr. Fuller.
-He knows about this area and I would like to buy it from him".
+He knows about this area and I would like to buy it from him."
 So eventually after two or three tries, he did catch me at home about noon.
 He came by my house and asked if he could go down and look at that.
 I said, "Well, you follow me and I will go down there" He did.
-H e got down there and he said, "These acres' is more than I want".
-I said "Well that saying on this side, I have 20 acres, how about that?"
+He got down there and he said, "These acres' is more than I want."
+I said, "Well that saying on this side, I have 20 acres, how about that?"
 At this time he pulled a gun with his right hand and shot it right in front of my face, about 8 inches.
 It almost deafened me.
-I pulled my purse out, and I said "Here is my money if that is what you want".
-He said "I don't want your money.
+I pulled my purse out, and I said, "Here is my money if that is what you want."
+He said, "I don't want your money.
 I want you to go with me.
-You're going with me".
+You're going with me."
 That was just his idea, but I said if he is going to shoot me, he was going to have to shoot me in the back.
 I started running and a gravel truck, a big eighteen wheeler was coming from Calloway Cemetery.
 He stopped and picked me up and he said, "What happened?"
-I told him "He's trying to be kidnap me".
+I told him, "He's trying to be kidnap me."
 He said, "He's following us!"
 He told me to get my pencil and paper and I got it out and he gave me the number.
 He was dodging him, keeping him from getting by.
 Finally he got by us and he left toward Fort Worth.
-I called the sheriff.
+I called the Sheriff.
 Would you believe in one hour they had the man arrested and to make a long story short, he went back to the penitentiary.
-He was an ex con and he went back to the penitently and he died ten years later.
+He was an ex con and he went back to the penitentiary and he died ten years later.

 Betty Fuller: That's a wonderful story Warren.
 Thank you very much.
 You have shared information about your life in Euless that will help people know what Euless was like from the early 1900s until now.